ray-project/ray/doc/source/ray-air/trainers.rst

 *****************

 If you prefer a more fine-grained Hugging Face API than what Transformers provides, you can use :class:`AccelerateTrainer <ray.train.huggingface.accelerate.AccelerateTrainer>` to run training functions making use of Hugging Face Accelerate.
-Similarly to :class:`HuggingFaceTrainer <ray.train.huggingface.HuggingFaceTrainer>`, :class:`AccelerateTrainer <ray.train.huggingface.accelerate.AccelerateTrainer>` is also an extension of :class:`TorchTrainer <ray.train.torch.TorchTrainer>`.
+Similarly to :class:`TransformersTrainer <ray.train.huggingface.transformers.TransformersTrainer>`, :class:`AccelerateTrainer <ray.train.huggingface.accelerate.AccelerateTrainer>` is also an extension of :class:`TorchTrainer <ray.train.torch.TorchTrainer>`.

 :class:`AccelerateTrainer <ray.train.huggingface.accelerate.AccelerateTrainer>` allows you to pass an Accelerate configuration file generated with ``accelerate config`` to be applied on all training workers.